lazee/premonition/README.md

 # Premonition

-NOTE: This is the documentation for the version 4 release, coming soon.
-For 2.x documentation, please switch to the `2.x` branch.

 [Demo site](https://lazee.github.io/premonition-demo/) ([Source code](https://github.com/lazee/premonition-demo))

 Premonition is a higly customizable [Jekyll](https://jekyllrb.com/) plugin that can convert Markdown block-quotes into beautiful block styled content.

 By simply adding a custom header to the first line of a [block quote](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#blockquotes), Premonition will transform it into a markup block of your choice.